Swine flu or monkey pox? Think again on disease names, WHO says

 "It is important that whoever first reports on a newly identified human disease uses an appropriate name that is scientifically sound and socially acceptable," WHO added.

-The guidelines say a name should consist of generic descriptive terms based on the relevant symptoms such as respiratory disease, neurologic syndrome or watery diarrhoea.
+The guidelines say a name should consist of generic descriptive terms based on the relevant symptoms such as respiratory disease, neurologic syndrome or watery diarrhea.

 More specific descriptions like progressive, juvenile, severe or winter can be included when it becomes clear how the disease manifests, who it affects, its severity or seasonality.